thatmartinlau/FoodSaver/Progress Reports/antoineGuichard.md

 Figma

 ##6th session Thursday 19th
 We finally have something to work on!!
-God to be fair i completely lost all hopes at this point but I go with the flow.
+To be fair i completely lost all hopes at this point but I go with the flow.
-We attribute task to everyone to what they have to do over the break. (edit: forgor to mention I took Fridge) I try to make sure to have something to code in cpp... we will see Finally managed to make the pop up to 'add to fridge' an item
+We attributed tasks to everyone to what they have to do over the break.
+I took Fridge.
+I try to make sure to have something to code in cpp... we will see Finally managed to make the pop up to 'add to fridge' an item